-Secondly, you will be taught to focus on your opponent at all times; not the horizon.
-This will not only ensure you get the kill, it will provide a more stable reference point.
+Secondly, you’re taught to focus on your opponent at all times; not the horizon.
+This not only ensures you get the kill, it provides a more stable reference point.
 Nonetheless, this is your experience.
 Should at any time during the flight, you begin to feel uncomfortable, simply lighten up on the controls and tell your instructor.
 He will do what he can to make your flying adventure more enjoyable.

 Air Combat USA’s customers come from all walks of life and ages.
 Katrina Mumaw flew her first mission at age eight.
 Helen Wallace is a great-grandmother from Washington and after flying Phase I, has returned to fly Phases II and III.
-In general, 90% of our adventure flying customers are either armchair fighter pilots who dream of such an experience, or adventure seekers who are continually stretching the edges of the envelope.
+In general, 90% of our adventure flying customers are either armchair fighter pilots who dream of such an experience, or adventure-seekers who are continually pushing the envelope.

 Most of our customers do not have a pilot’s license, and many have never flown in a single-engine aircraft.
 Any advantage a pilot may have over a non-pilot is soon neutralized when they take the stick of the Marchetti and engage in aerial dogfights and other flying adventures.

 Absolutely!
 Second only to safety is our pledge for you to have FUN!
 FUN!
 FUN!
-It is a flying experience you will talk about and remember forever.
+It is a flying experience you’ll talk about and remember forever.
 Everyone can do it.
-During your flying adventure, you will be continually coached by your instructor pilot to ensure a successful mission, and you will walk away with a unique sense of achievement that will be difficult to top.
+During your flying adventure, you’re continually coached by your instructor pilot to ensure a successful mission, and you walk away with a unique sense of achievement that’s difficult to top.

-Expect to be with us 2 1/2 – 3 hours.
-Upon arrival you will suit up in a flight suit and attend the ground school portion of our program.
-You will learn safety procedures, tactics and maneuvers, rules of engagement and the physiological effects of g-force.
-Then you’ll grab a parachute and helmet, head out to the aircraft, and climb into the cockpit alongside your instructor pilot for the actual air combat mission.
+Expect to be with us two and a half – three hours.
+Upon arrival, you suit up in a flight suit and attend the ground school portion of our program.
+You learn safety procedures, tactics and maneuvers, rules of engagement, and the physiological effects of g-force.
+Then you grab a parachute and helmet, head out to the aircraft, and climb into the cockpit alongside your instructor pilot for the actual air combat mission.
 Your entire experience is recorded on mini DVC and is reviewed in the post-flight de-brief.
 The tapes are yours to keep.